Average But Inspired

 • Hot glue and glue gun

-• Acrylic paint or chalk paint in colors of your choice
+• Acrylic paint in colors of your choice

 • Paintbrush